Factbox: What happens in a U.S. government shutdown?

 COURTS: The Administrative Office of the U.S. Courts has said federal courts, including the Supreme Court, could continue to operate normally for about three weeks without additional funding.

-HEALTHCARE: Sign-ups for the newly created Obamacare health insurance exchanges began as scheduled in 2013.
-The Medicare health insurance programme for the elderly continued largely without disruption.
-A programme at the U.S. Centers for Disease Control and Prevention to track flu outbreaks was temporarily halted.
+HEALTHCARE: In 2013, the Medicare health insurance program for the elderly continued largely without disruption.
 Hundreds of patients could not enroll in National Institutes of Health clinical trials, according to the OMB.
+A program at the U.S. Centers for Disease Control and Prevention to track flu outbreaks was temporarily halted in 2013.
+This time, the CDC will continue its work to track the flu outbreak, an official said.

-CHILDREN: Six Head Start programs in Alabama, Connecticut, Florida, Georgia, Mississippi and South Carolina serving about 6,300 children shut for nine days, the OMB said.
+CHILDREN: Six Head Start education programs in Alabama, Connecticut, Florida, Georgia, Mississippi and South Carolina serving about 6,300 children shut for nine days in 2013, the OMB said.

 SOCIAL SECURITY: Social Security and disability checks were issued in 2013 with no change in payment dates and field offices remained open but offered limited services.
 There were delays in the review process for new applicants.